ways to visit Colca Canyon

 The giant fissure of Colca Canyon cuts across the Andes mountain range and is popular among backpackers and hikers for its endless trekking options and sublime nature.

-The 2-day guided trek is perfect for backpackers who love adventure and want to do some hiking whilst in Arequipa.
+The 2-day guided trek is perfect for travellers who love adventure and want to do some hiking whilst in Arequipa.

-Secondly, once you reach the bottom, you will be able to enjoy the oasis.
+Secondly, once you reach the bottom, you will be able to enjoy the man-made oasis.

 After this you’ll be picked up by your bus and take a scenic route back to Arequipa, stopping off at some hot springs and a viewpoint looking out onto the epic volcanoes surrounding Arequipa.

-The tour should cost between $30-40 when booked in town.
+TOP TIP: The tour above is an online option.
+However it should cost between $30-40 when booked in town.
 You’ll also need to pay an extra 70 soles ($20) park entrance fee.
-The best place to book the tour is in the Plaza de Armas and there won’t be much difference between the numerous tour companies but make sure you haggle on price to get the best deal.
+The best place to book the tour is in the Plaza de Armas and there won’t be much difference between the numerous tour companies – but make sure you haggle on price to get the best deal.

 3. Self-Guided Trek To Colca Canyon

-This third option is ideal for backpackers who want even more of an adventure, hate guided tours and love to dictate their own schedule.
+This third option is ideal for travellers who want even more of an adventure, hate guided tours and love to dictate their own schedule.

 You will get all the benefits of staying in the canyon at the oasis and seeing the stars, but you can go at your own pace and stay longer in the canyon if you wish or stay at some of the other small villages in the area.